-- Growth any project, or part of a project, that increases the demand for treatment and delivery of potable water and/or increases system requirements to collect and treat more sewage in response to new, first time, service hookups to the existing customer base. - Environmental Regulations any project which is required to meet changes in federal regulations, such as the Clean Water Act, or in response to more stringent state operating permit requirements, but does not increase system capacity.
-Any part of this type of a project that provides for additional capacity is for growth. - System Improvements any project which improves or replaces components of existing water and sewerage systems or provides for mainline relocations required in response to County or state transportation department road or transit projects where the intended purpose is not to increase the capacity of any system components.
-This category also includes program-sized water main extensions for which the primary function is to provide water supply redundancy to pressure zones or smaller areas in the WSSD or for system loops to improve maintainability and reliability.
+Growth - any project, or part of a project, that increases the demand for treatment and delivery of potable water and/or increases system requirements to collect and treat more sewage in response to new, first time, service hookups to the existing customer base.

+Environmental Regulations - any project which is required to meet changes in federal regulations, such as the Clean Water Act, or in response to more stringent state operating permit requirements, but does not increase system capacity.
+Any part of this type of a project that provides for additional capacity is for growth.

+System Improvements - any project which improves or replaces components of existing water and sewerage systems or provides for mainline relocations required in response to County or state transportation department road or transit projects where the intended purpose is not to increase the capacity of any system components.
+This category also includes programsized water main extensions for which the primary function is to provide water supply redundancy to pressure zones or smaller areas in the WSSD or for system loops to improve maintainability and reliability.
 Any part of this type of a project not dictated by maintenance or rehabilitation needs and that provides for additional capacity is for growth.
-(Please refer to Figure 4 near the end of this section, which displays funding allocations for all three categories.)
+(Please refer to Figure 4 which displays funding allocations for all three categories).